Hypernatremia is a high level of sodium in the blood. It can be deadly if it is not treated.

 - Excessive sweating

-- Using certain diuretics —medications that increase urination
+- Using certain diuretics —medicines that increase urination

 - Severe burns

-- Having certain medical conditions such as central diabetes insipidus or kidney disorder
+- Having certain health problems, such as central diabetes insipidus or kidney disorder

 - Dry mouth